 Every reward requires a few fields before you can save it.
 All of these will show up on the reward listing of your project page.

-If you need to collect additional information from the buyer you can add a custom field.
-There are currently two types: a shipping address and a free form piece of text.
-You can name each field to make it clear what’s required.
+If you require additional information from the buyer, you can add a custom field.
+Currently, there are two types of custom fields available: a shipping address and a free-form text field.
+You can assign a name to each field to clarify what information is required.

-Once someone buys a reward they'll be prompted to fill out the fields on their purchase download page.
+Once a buyer purchases a reward, they will be prompted to fill out the fields on their purchase download page.

-We currently don’t support adding an additional shipping fee to a purchase.
-We recommend you incorporate the shipping costs into the price of the reward in the meantime.
+Please note, we currently do not support the addition of an extra shipping fee to a purchase.
+We recommend incorporating the shipping costs into the price of the reward for the time being.

 Once you've sold some rewards you'll need to fulfill them.
 This means delivering the reward to the person who bought it.
 From the Rewards panel in your dashboard you can see a list of all the unfulfilled rewards.
 From here you can also see any custom field responses the buyer provided.